MicrosoftDocs/powerapps-docs/powerapps-docs/user/join-teams-meeting-from-appointments.md

 ---
 # Create and join a Teams meeting from an appointment (preview)

-You can now create a Teams meeting and join it from an appointment activity in your model-driven app.
+You can now create a Teams meeting and join it from an appointment in your model-driven app.

 ![The diagram shows how to add a Teams meeting to an appointment and then join the meeting.](media/teams-meeting.gif)